easyise/dockerfiles-eiseIntra/README.md

 5. Run docker daemon, then run docker-compose: `docker-compose --build up -d`

-6. Run init.sh, it will initialize your app from github repos.
+6. Run init.sh, it will initialize your app from github repos: `./init.sh your_gorgeous_app_dir`

 7. Then open your browser and navigate to `http://localhost:8081/your_gorgeous_app_dir/vendor/eiseIntra/admin/`